 The Summer Research Comparative Medicine Fellowship program at Wake Forest Baptist Medical Center is specifically designed for first- and second-year veterinary students to gain research experience and exposure to translational science relevant to human health.
 These positions provide a unique opportunity for structured training in a research-intensive environment, with a focus on comparative disease pathophysiology in nonhuman primates and other species.
 Veterinary students who are considering careers in research, academia, laboratory animal medicine, zoology, exotics, primatology and pathology are encouraged to apply.
+Positions include stipend, provision of housing for the summer, and travel to the annual veterinary scholars meeting.

 The program seeks to: